mitmath/julia-mit/README.md

 ## Installing Julia and IJulia

-Second, [download the current release of Julia](http://julialang.org/downloads/) *version 0.3 or later* and run the installer.
+Second, [download the current release of Julia](http://julialang.org/downloads/) *version 0.4.x* and run the installer.
 Then run the Julia application (double-click on it); a window with a `julia>` prompt will appear.
 At the prompt,
 type: